franzsetti/GCFF/README.md

 We then build the cost function by adding a Minimum Description Length (MDL) prior and considering the log function of the probability obtained.
 Moreover, we introduce an additive term which acts as the visibility constraint on the individual i regardless of the group person j is assigned to.

-You can find more details about the method on the published paper or [here](http://vips.sci.univr.it/research/fformation/)
+You can find more details about the method on the [paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0123783) or [here](http://vips.sci.univr.it/research/fformation/).

 ### License